-The Board is appreciative to all parties who has helped with the compilation of this Report.
-We continue to welcome stakeholders' feedback.
-Please send your comments and suggestions to Ms Charlene Koh at charlene@qson.com.sg.
+The Board extends its gratitude to all those involved in the preparation of this report.
+We continue to value stakeholder feedback and encourage you to share your comments or suggestions with Ms. Charlene Koh at charlene@qson.com.sg.

-BOARD OF DIRECTORS
+Sincerely, BOARD OF DIRECTORS